Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts: Introduction

+Though the \emph{cardinality} of the family of extender sets is not enough to distinguish between sofic and non-sofic shifts, some finer properties of extender sets can be helpful.
+Kass and Madden proposed in \cite{kass-madden} an approach to the proof of non-soficness based on the structure of these sets.
+Technically, they focus on the length of union-increasing chains of extender sets, which is a more appropriate parameter than the total number of these sets.
+We discuss this method in Section~\ref{s:km} and show that it is can be interpreted as a special case of our approach. \end{remark}

 The rest of the paper is organized as follows.
-After recalling the main definitions of the theory of Kolmogorov in the second section, we prove in the third one our main result.
-In the last section we elaborate our technique to a more general setting; in particular, we show that an argument from \cite{kass-madden} (a proof of non-soficness with the method of union-increasing sequences of extenders) can be explained in the language of Kolmogorov complexity.
+After recalling the necessary definitions from symbolic dynamics and the theory of Kolmogorov complexity in Section~2, we prove in Section~3 our main technical results and construct a non-sofic effective shift with very low block complexity.
+In Section~4 we extend our technique to more general settings; we discuss several examples and show that every proof of non-soficness using the argument from \cite{kass-madden} (the method of union-increasing chains of extender sets) can be reformulated in terms of our technique with the resource-unbounded Kolmogorov complexity.
+For the sake of self-containedness, in Appendix we prove Theorem~\ref{th:dls} (implicitly proven in \cite{dls}) and Lemma~\ref{l:kass-madden} (formulated and proven in different terms in \cite{kass-madden}).
+We also prove in Appendix Theorem~\ref{th:deep-shift}, which is a stronger version of Theorem~\ref{th:deep-shift-simple} (though the simpler Theorem~\ref{th:deep-shift-simple} proven in the main text of the paper is strong enough for all applications where we use it to construct effective non-sofic shifts).